Who is eligible to apply for a mini-grant?

 Mini-grant funds cannot be redirected by the department for other projects other than what was approved in the application.
 Funds were approved for a specific instructor or project.
 Other uses of the funds, or additional amount needed above the approved amount must be requested in writing to OID.

-What happens if there is a balance after the fiscal closing of June 1, 2009?
+What happens if there is a balance after the fiscal closing?

-Balances in both mini-grant accounts (09505 and 19904) are automatically returned to OID at the end of each fiscal year (June 30th).
+Balances in 19904 are automatically returned to OID at the end of each fiscal year (June 30th).
 Liens/encumbrances for minor projects only may be carried on the department's mini-grant account.
 OID will return the funds to cover the liens at the opening of the next fiscal year.
 If there is an overdraft, all overdrafts must be covered by the department.
 OID cannot cover department overdraft.

 How does one “carry forward” funds to the next fiscal year in order to cover the expenses of late charges?